Bidyut415/Recursion/README.md

 # Recursion

-## Recurison is a process which a method calls itself.
+## Recurison is a process which a method calls itself continuously until a base condition is met.